I got a wonderful little surprise last night in my inbox: an invitation to check out the New York Times’ brand spankin’ new Times Reader Beta.

 Make sure that when you get your hands on the reader to peruse the News in Pictures.
 Photo galleries are meant to be navigated with the left and right arrow keys on your keyboard!
 All we have to do is make sure they’re counted as individual page views, and we’re set.

-Rafe Needleman over at CNET asks why we even need such a reader when so much can be done already with RSS feeds.
+Rafe Needleman over at CNET the single life 90 day when so much can be done already with RSS feeds.
 Answer: standard RSS readers are the ugliest thing to happen to news design…EVER!
 Photos are rarely placed correctly and the text feels cold and detached.
 And forget making sense of an illustration that ran in the paper.
 The Times Reader feels closer to reading the actual newspaper.

 On news sites, line producers often must resort to linking beautiful illustrations to the main story using a thumbnail.
 They’re usually not at fault; the content management system is.
 However, I’d speculate that with some extra effort an illustration could be incorporated effectively into the reader since the whole screen is now available and navigation has been minimized.
-There are some cool PHP-based techniques for handling this sort of thing.
+There are some meetup washington dc for handling this sort of thing.

 The verdict: The Times Reader gets an enthusiastic thumbs-up.
 It solves some of the things I hate most about reading on the Web.
 I don’t have to wait for a bunch of pages to reload as I click through them.
 I can use the keyboard.
 I can browse quickly and in multiple ways.
 I’ve got nice photos and art with different crops placed within the flow of stories.